-6.2.3 Handling a Write Access
+6.2.2 Handling a Write Access

-A write access to the disk is more challenging to emulate than a read access, as the host OS tends to be somewhat unpredictable.
-In GEX's case we are interested only in the action of overwriting an already existing file, but it is interesting to also analyze other actions the host may perform.
+A file write access is more challenging to emulate than a read access, as the host OS tends to be somewhat unpredictable.
+In GEX's case we're interested only in the action of overwriting an already existing file, but it's interesting to also analyze other actions the host may perform.

-It must be noted that due to the nonexistence of a physical storage medium, it's not possible to read back a file the host has previously written, unless we store or re-generate its content when such a read access occurs.
-The OS may show the written file on the disk, but when the user tried to read it, the action either fails, or shows a cached copy.
-The emulator woulds around this problem by temporarily reporting that the storage medium has been removed, forcing the host to re-load its contents.
+It must be noted that due to the nonexistence of a physical storage medium, it's not possible to read back a file the host has written.
+The OS may show the written file on the disk, but when the user tried to read it, it either fails, or shows a cached copy.
+In the DAPLink emulator this is worked around by temporarily reporting that the storage medium has been removed, forcing the host to re-load its contents.
+In GEX, the loaded INI file will be a newly generated copy, embedding possible error messages as comments.